gus-skywalker/budget-app/docs/JWT-CLAIMS-VALIDATION.md

 - Reissues tokens whenever company context changes (`/auth/select-company`, `/auth/users/{id}/switch-company`).
 No revocation store exists; older tokens simply expire.

 ### Frontend
-- Reads claims with `userStore.syncFromToken` and persists the original “personal” token pair for fallback.
+- Reads claims with `userStore.syncFromToken` and trusts Auth for personal vs tenant context (no manual token caching required).
 - Uses `companies` to decide whether to auto-select, show the selector, or keep the user in personal mode (absence of `companyId`).
 - Never sends tenant identifiers outside the Authorization header.
-UI toggles rely on `userRole` but trust backend enforcement.
+UI toggles rely on `tenantRole`/`userRole` but trust backend enforcement.

 ### Budget API
 - Requires `companyId` for tenant endpoints.
 Scope every repository/service call using `companyId` + `userRole` from the token.